 Be sure to watch the video below.
 It’s a good one!

 Moms throughout the world give up their lives to raise their children.

 My plan was to share a different blog post but switched it up in light of mothers day yesterday.

 I’m also grateful for all that my mother did to raise me.
 I believe I was perfectly parented by her.
 She instilled in me the desire to work hard.
 She helped me discover my passion and gave me a lot of self-awareness.
 She helped me learn to respect others and to give rather than take.
 She has been an example to me of love and perseverance.

-Yesterday, our little man turned one.
-It’s hard to believe he’s already a one-year-old!
+Yesterday, our little man turned 1.
+It’s hard to believe our baby is already one years old!

 As you can see he didn’t enjoy his cake.